 Degree/Major Program: A degree program and major consists of a specified set of courses focused on a designated disciplinary or interdisciplinary area.
-Georgia State offers bachelor’s, master’s, and doctorate degrees.
+Georgia State offers associates, bachelors, masters, and doctorate degrees.

-The review of new degree/major program proposals at the university and system levels requires the development of two documents: 1) a program prospectus and 2) the formal proposal.
+The review of new degree/major program proposals at the university and system levels requires the development of two documents: 1) a program concept paper (optional) and 2) the formal proposal.

-The approval process for proposals consists of the steps below.
+The approval process for Concept Papers or full proposals consists of the steps below.

-- Proposals should be considered and approved by the originating academic department.
-Approval by the departments at this stage, including any formal vote, should be noted as specified in the program proposal.
+- Materials should be considered and approved by the originating academic department.
+Approval by the departments at this stage, including any formal vote, should be noted as specified in the documents.

-- Proposals require the approval of the dean of the college responsible for the administration of the new program.
-Individual colleges may elect to require that proposals first be reviewed or formally considered by college faculty, a college undergraduate or graduate committee, or some other college-level body.
-Approval at this stage, including any formal vote, should be noted as specified in the program proposal.
+- Concept Papers and proposals require the approval of the dean of the college responsible for the administration of the new program.
+Individual colleges may elect to require that program documents first be reviewed or formally considered by college faculty, a college undergraduate or graduate committee, or some other college-level body.
+Approval at this stage, including any formal vote, should be noted as specified in the program documents.

 - The chair of CAP will notify the Vice Provost and the Associate Provost for Institutional Effectiveness in writing of the recommendation of CAP.

-- The Provost, on behalf of the President, will then make the decision on whether to forward the proposal for the new degree program or major to the Board or Regents.
-If the Provost’s recommendation is positive, the Vice Provost will submit the proposal prospectus to the USG office (Assistant Vice Chancellor for Academic Programs) via the designated online process.
+- The Provost, on behalf of the President, will then make the decision on whether to forward the Concept Paper or proposal for the new degree program or major to the Board or Regents.
+If the Provost’s recommendation is positive, the Vice Provost will submit to the USG office (Assistant Vice Chancellor for Academic Programs) via the designated online process.